tmarble/avenir/README.md

 {:one "one", :2 "two", :three "three"}
 avenir.utils>
 ````

+If you change a source file run `M-x cider-eval-buffer` for
+the changes to be reflected in the REPL.

 You can use `C-c C-q` to quit CIDER and then `^C` to stop the nREPL server.